nareshbaleboina/test-app/src/app/components/dependency-injection/README.md

 - Dependency Injection is design pattern where a class does not create its own dependencies, but instead recives it from the external source

+## Dependecy

+- A dependency is a realtionship between two software components where one component relies on another component to work properly

 #### Without DI (Bad Practice)

 ```